 Time limits on small claims court cases

 There are strict time limits placed upon when a claim can be brought to the County Court.
-These differ depending on the type of dispute so if litigation is being considered as a serious option, the legal advice of a professional solicitor should be sought as soon as possible.
-Filling out on the form on the right hand side of this page will be a good start.
+These differ depending on the type of dispute, so if litigation is being considered as a serious option, the legal advice of a professional solicitor should be sought as soon as possible.